 Water bottles – Children in year 3, and children new to our school, were provided with a school water bottle (and homework bag) on their transition day.
 Additional water bottles can be bought from Mrs Raine for £2.00.
 Water bottles should go home everyday.

 School fund can still be paid in the same way (ParentPay).
 School fund is £1 per week (or a donation if you prefer) and is used for resources for the children throughout the year.
 We do rely on school fund but it is voluntary.

 We can administer medication in school but you must complete a form for us to do so.
 Medicines must be prescribed and in the pharmacy packaging that clearly states this.
 No medicine will be administered if these things are not in place.
 If your child requires medicine as part of a care plan or long-term medication only one form needs to be completed unless doses change, medicines in relation to short illnesses require a new form each time.
 If your child uses an inhaler their is also a form to complete so please request this from Mrs Raine.

 End of school day – we have a staggered end of the day

 Year 3 & 4 finish school at 3.25 pm – they are brought onto the school yard and handed over to parents/family members.

 Year 5 & 6 finish at 3.30 pm – teachers/members of staff will walk children out in a line to the edge of the school site and dismiss them from here.
 This is to mitigate noise and ensure calmness.

 We hope this information is useful, especially for those new to our school.
 Please contact us should you need any further help.
 No question is a ‘silly’ one!
-A newsletter will be shared in the first few weeks of term.
+A short newsletter will be shared in the first few days of term.